 The third and most ambiguous aspect of machismo that Luttrell discusses is pride.
 Navy SEALs are, by almost any measure, extremely impressive people.
 They’ve passed a series of incredibly rigorous tests of their strength, endurance, and willpower, and they risk their lives to protect their country.
 As a result, they’re justifiably proud of their accomplishments.
 However, the SEALs’ pride takes many different forms.
 Luttrell insists that SEALs are humble and quiet about their accomplishments—echoing the second aspect of machismo, they refrain from showing their pride.
 On the other hand, Luttrell admits that SEALs sometimes brag about their accomplishments and act superior to others, especially other branches of the military.
 A good example of how SEALs balance pride and humility: describing his achievements in training, Luttrell writes, “SEALs don’t look for personal credit, and thus I cannot say who the class voted their Honor Man.”
 Luttrell and the other SEALs are clearly and justifiably proud of themselves, and find ways to express their pride, even if they sometimes do it in a roundabout way.

 In some ways, Marcus Luttrell suggests (or his readers can infer) that the War on Terror itself was an extension of SEAL machismo culture.
-Instead of pursuing diplomacy or economic means of persuasion, the United States under President George W. Bush adopted an aggressive, militaristic foreign policy in Iraq and Afghanistan.
-Expertly trained American soldiers invaded the two countries, cooperating closely with one another and suppressing their natural feelings of sympathy for civilians.
-And while the Bush administration presented these invasions as humble, dutiful operations, meant simply to protect American lives, they were widely seen as arrogant, swaggering confirmations of American strength self-righteousness.
-Luttrell celebrates the macho aspects of the War on Terror, but the last ten years in the Middle East arguably tell a different story: the machismo of the Navy SEALs provoked as much terrorism as it defeated.
+Instead of pursuing diplomacy or economic means of persuasion, the United States under President George W. Bush entered into the War on Terror, which put Iraqi and Afghan civilians at risk.
+And while the Bush administration presented these invasions as humble, dutiful operations, meant simply to protect American lives, some people viewed these operations as shows of American strength or self-righteousness.
+Luttrell celebrates the macho aspects of the War on Terror, but the last ten years in the Middle East arguably tell a different story: the machismo of the Navy SEALs may have provoked as much terrorism as it defeated.

 Machismo and the Navy SEALs ThemeTracker